dominicgaliano/ghactions-practice/README.md

     - uses an action to install node 14
     - uses npm to install `bats` software testing package
     - runs command that outputs bats software version
+- Added run-python-tests.yml
+  - This action is triggered by pushes to the repo
+  - Has one job, "run-python-tests" that:
+    - runs on the latest version ubuntu runner
+    - uses v4 of the checkout action to checkout repo files
+    - installs python version 3.9.13
+    - runs all tests within the /data_structures directory